EmptyIsValue/Advanced-Reboot/README.md

 There are three for Reboot Options;

+- Advanced Reboot (Many Options)
-- Reboot To UEFI.
+- Reboot To UEFI
-- Shutdown To UEFI.
+- Shutdown To UEFI
-- Boot To Win Recovery.
-- Nomal Reboot and Shutdown.

 # Usage